thediscordcoder/discord-server-nuke/README.md

 -Unbans anyone who gets banned
 -Deletes all original text channels that people send messages in
 ~~~~~
-EXTRA INSTRUCTIONS FOR SELFBOTS:
+INSTRUCTIONS FOR SELFBOTS (for retarded skids who can barely read this):

-IF YOU ARE USING THE SELFBOT FOR 1 USER ONLY YOU NEED TO FIND YOUR USER ID USING INSPECT ELEMENT ON A COMPUTER
+IF YOU ARE USING singleuserspammer.py JUST PUT THE TOKEN IN THE FILE

-IF YOU ARE USING THE SELFBOT FOR MULTIPLE ACCOUNT SPAM YOU MUST CREATE A FILE IN THE SAME DIRECTORY CALLED tokens.txt - IT SHOULD LIKE LIKE THIS WITH A TOKEN ON EACH LINE:
+IF YOU ARE USING multi-selfbot.py YOU MUST CREATE A FILE IN THE SAME DIRECTORY CALLED tokens.txt - IT SHOULD LIKE LIKE THIS WITH A TOKEN ON EACH LINE:

 njnognsobneoiwr.gsrhwrhghe-srnrhwrhwrh